roshni132/Facial-expression-recognition/README.md

 The model was trained for 30 epochs and showed consistent learning.
 - **Best Validation Accuracy:** **65.23%**

-*(Note: You can upload your accuracy vs. epochs graph image to your repository and link it here to make the README more visual!)*

 ## 🚀 How to Run
 1. Clone this repository.
 2. Install the required dependencies: